sharifinjf/Trajectory-Prediction-MLP/README.md

 # Trajectory Prediction Project
 ## Overview
 This project focuses on trajectory prediction using various models.
 It leverages the KITTI dataset for training and evaluation and provides tools for visualizing the predicted trajectories.

+The codes are based on codes of the trajecotroy prediction shared by https://github.com/fedebecat and is modified to address our desired goals.

 # Setup
 ## Create a Virtual Environment
 To ensure the correct dependencies are installed, it's recommended to create a virtual environment.
 Run the following commands:<br>